 Book Reviews

-“Terry Laytz, Americans in China,” in PRC History Journal (forthcoming).
+“Terry Laytz, Americans in China,” in The PRC History Journal, Book Review Series No. 68, May 2024.

 “Todd A. Henry (ed.), Queer Korea,”in Intersections: Gender and Sexuality in Asia and the Pacific, The Australian National University, Issue 46, November 2021.